openhive-network/wax-doc/src/typescript/transaction-builder/working-with-transaction-builder/pushing-complex-operation.md

 # Adding complex operations

-If you want to work with `TransactionBuilder` in more complex way, it is recommendet to initialize it from hive chain interface.
+If you want to work with `Transaction` interface in more complex way, it is recommendet to initialize it from hive chain interface.
 It allows you to avoid complexity of your work.

-Below is an example of fully building more complex transaction using the `TransactionBuilder` interface and our `useBuilder` functionality.
+Below is an example of fully building more complex transaction using the `Transaction` interface and our `pushOperation` functionality.

 :::code source="../../../static/snippets/src/typescript/transaction-builder/working-with-tb/complex-operation/complex-operation.ts" language="typescript" title="Test it yourself: [src/typescript/transaction-builder/working-with-tb/complex-operation/complex-operation.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction-builder%2Fworking-with-tb%2Fcomplex-operation%2Fcomplex-operation.ts&startScript=test-tb-working-with-tb-complex-operation)" :::